Imitators

 Back to Top ------------------------------------------------------------------------------------------------ |

-The Ungrateful Son
+Christians are: The Ungrateful Son

 A wealthy man had a son whom he loved very much.
 He constantly showered him with gifts.
 He spent every moment of the day teaching and caring for his son.
 But as the boy grew into manhood, he turned away from his father and soon came to despise him - yet his father continued to support him in the hope that he would come around.
 He paid his bills, furnished him with a mansion and wrote to him daily.
 Instead of being thankful, the son ripped up the letters, ended all contact and cursed anyone who dared mention his father’s name in conversation.
-However, the son never stopped taking his father’s support.
+However, the son never stopped taking his father’s financial support.

-Sadly, the ungrateful son illustrates humanity.
+Sadly, the ungrateful son illustrates humanity (Judges 8:34).
 God is our heavenly Father and many of us imitate the son’s attitude.
 God spends every moment with us: giving, teaching and caring - yet, many turn away.
 In spite of this, God still continues to support us with the desire that we will come around.
 He supplies us with the riches of the universe, things that cannot be measured in wealth (like sunshine, oxygen, gravity, atmosphere, environment and more); He has paid our bills (Christ on the cross) and written to us (the Bible).
-We may curse God - but isn’t it ironic that we still expect Him to continue supporting - which, as the perfect Father, He does.
+We may curse God - but isn’t it ironic that we still expect Him to continue supporting us - which, as the loving Father, He does.

 Back to Top ------------------------------------------------------------------------------------------------